hamid659/csv-import/readme.md

 # Features
 - Fetches CSV file from a provided URL.
-- Pre-analysis mode to check for bad data without inserting it into the database.
+- **Pre-analysis mode** to check for bad data without inserting it into the database.
-- Detection and removal of duplicate rows based on UNIQUE_ID.
+- **Detection and removal** of duplicate rows based on UNIQUE_ID.
+- **Option to handle bad data**, allowing you to either report it in a file or insert it into the database linked to an "unknown" artist.
 - Inserts unique artists into an artists table.
 - Inserts songs into a songs table, mapping them to their respective artists.
 - Logs actions and errors, appending them to a log file (app.log).

 ## Prerequisites
-Python 3.7
+- Python 3.7
-PostgreSQL 14.
+- PostgreSQL 17.0

 ## Install Dependencies
 All necessary Python packages are listed in the requirements.txt file.
 To install them, run: